Feast of Unleavened Bread

 2Co 3:5 We do not think we are sufficient in ourselves in anything, as our power is from God.

-2Co 3:6 He made us worthy to be ministers of the new covenant, not by writing but by the Spirit; for the writing kills, but the Spirit gives life.
+2Co 3:6 He made us worthy to be servants of the new covenant, not by writing but by the Spirit; for the writing kills, but the Spirit gives life.

-2Co 3:8 therefore how will the ministry of the Spirit not be greater in glory?
+2Co 3:8 therefore how will the service of the Spirit not be greater in glory?

-2Co 3:9 For if the ministry of condemnation had one glory, how much more will the ministry of righteousness exceed it in glory?
+2Co 3:9 For if the service of condemnation had one glory, how much more will the service of righteousness exceed it in glory?

 2Co 3:10 For what was glorified was not even glorious in comparison to the excellent glory of this.